 A Birthday Treasure Hunt is a super easy way to add fun to a kid's birthday party.
 In fact a treasure hunt is my favorite party game!

 Why?
 Because treasure hunts are so adaptable and everyone loves the thrill of the hunt for the grand prize.
-They are one of the easiest and most popular kids party games to organize at a party and what is exciting is that the treasure hunt is different every time.
+They are one of the easiest and most popular kids party games to organise at a party and what is exciting is that the treasure hunt is different every time.

 You can easily adapt a birthday treasure hunt to your party theme and it can be played indoors or outdoors, with big kids, little kids, adults (it's amazing how competitive they get!), with big groups, small groups....you get the idea.